theonlyasdk/theonlyasdk.github.io/_posts/2024-08-25-lazarus-dark-mode-tutorial.md

 ---

 In this article, I'm going to show you how to add dark mode to your Lazarus LCL application on Windows (and Lazarus IDE as well!)
-> **PS:** This method is **Windows only**.
+> **PS:** This method is for **Windows only**.
 Other platforms do not need this method, as setting the system theme to dark is enough for LCL applications to switch to dark mode in those enviornments.
 {: .prompt-info }

 # Adding dark mode to Lazarus IDE